matgalv2/wagewise-ml/readme.md

-# Salary prediction sevice
+# Salary prediction service
-Simple REST application for predicting potential salary for programmers.
+Simple REST application for predicting potential salary for programmers based on their features.
 Dataset which model is trained on comes from [github](https://github.com/itstats/programmers_salaries).

 ## API
 ### Endpoints